 While the criminal offences and civil penalty provisions are broadly similar, there are a number of important differences.
 Criminal liability depends on the prosecution proving additional fault elements beyond reasonable doubt, namely an intention to make or give effect to the CAU and knowledge or belief that the CAU contains a cartel provision.

-There are also anti-overlap provisions which provide that where cartel conduct also constitutes resale price maintenance or exclusive dealing, or where cartel conduct provides, directly or indirectly, for the acquisition of shares or assets under the Act, the conduct will not be subject to the parallel civil and criminal regime of prohibitions on cartel conduct.
+There are also anti-overlap provisions that provide that where cartel conduct also constitutes resale price maintenance or exclusive dealing or where cartel conduct provides, directly or indirectly, for the acquisition of shares or assets under the Act, the conduct will not be subject to the parallel civil and criminal regime of prohibitions on cartel conduct.

 Although these types of conduct may fall outside the cartel provisions, they are regulated by other provisions of the Competition and Consumer Act.